darpan-jain/ai-ganpati/README.md

 2. models - conatins trained models required for face inference.
 	- Note: The voice model has been pre-trained using several different voice samples.

-3. uitls - contains the all dependencies that the main codes require.
+3. utils - contains the all dependencies that the main codes require.

 4. words - contains the voice input given by user which will be used to get the label.